FerretDB/FerretDB/website/docs/Basic_operations/read.md

 ]
 ```

-### Retrieve documents containing an array element using dot notation
+### Retrieve documents in an array using dot notation

-To retrieve all documents containing a specific value in an array index, use dot notation to reference its position in the `employees` collection.
+To retrieve all documents containing a specific value in an array, use dot notation to reference its position in the `employees` collection.
-The following command retrieves all documents containing `"blender"` in the third element of an array:
+The following command retrieves all documents containing `"blender"` in the third field of an array:

 ```js
 db.employees.find({"catalog.2": "blender"})
 ```

-The document matching the array query is displayed in the response:
+The document that matches the array query is displayed in the response:

 ```js
 [